-At the end of August 2019, we completed the purchase of 112 acres of strategically important land for £37.5m which forms part of the Cyber Central Golden Valley development.
+Priority One - making Cheltenham the Cyber Capital of the UK; a national first, which will deliver investment in homes, jobs, infrastructure and enable the Council to deliver inclusive growth for our communities. • At the end of August 2019, we completed the purchase of 112 acres of strategically important land for £37.5m which forms part of the Cyber Central Golden Valley development.
 During 2021/22, Henry Boot Developers and Factoryx were appointed as the Lead Developer on the project and pre planning applications are currently being drawn up.
 In July 2021, Cabinet approved a proposal for an investment of up to £1.995m to support the creation of the MX exchange, a tier 2 growth hub and incubation unit for cyber tech companies which has been delivered through 2020/21 to open in autumn 2022.
 In February 2021, approval was granted by Tewksbury Borough Council's planning committee for the closure of a runway at Gloucestershire Airport to build a business park and a new access road.
 The creation of the business park nearby to the Golden Valley development will create jobs, infrastructure and vital economic links in the area.
 In order to fulfil this vision, the Council has committed £7.75m to provide a loan to the Airport to fund the delivery of this project.
-The first installment was drawn down at the end of 2021/22.
-In 2020/21 we set aside £1m to invest in our cultural buildings and enhance the arts and leisure offer that the Cheltenham Trust provides in the town.
+The first instalment was drawn down at the end of 2021/22.
+Priority Two - Continue the revitalisation of the town ensuring its longer-term viability as a retail and cultural destination • In 2020/21 we set aside £1m to invest in our cultural buildings and enhance the arts and leisure offer that the Cheltenham Trust provides in the town.
 This will provide opportunities for local artists and support the recovery of the town by providing destination venues, driving footfall of visitors to the town and increasing community engagement with the arts.
 In July 2022, the Wilson Art Gallery re-opened following a refurbishment to become the cultural hub in the town. • We have purchased retail premises to support the ongoing economic development of the town.
 In 2019/20 investment of £40.673m was made for the purposes of revitalising the town and this property was valued at £66.415mby 31 March 2022.
 We have also invested in the revitalisation of the high street, complemented by the flagship concept store opening for John Lewis, and the redevelopment of the Brewery Quarter.
-In 2020/21 approval was granted to recruit two climate change officers to develop and support our response following the declaration of a climate emergency in 2019.
+Priority Three - Achieving a cleaner and greener sustainable environment for residents, businesses and visitors In 2020/21 approval was granted to recruit two climate change officers to develop and support our response following the declaration of a climate emergency in 2019.
 These officers are permanent members of staff tasked with driving forward our strategy in response to the increasing risks to the environment.
-The original budget was further strengthened in 2021/22 by an additional contribution of £50k from the HRA.
-In January 2020, Cheltenham Borough Council and Vision 21's Climate Conferences for businesses and community organisations was held for the first time.
+The original budget was further strengthened in 2021/22 by an additional contribution of £50k from the HRA. • In January 2020, Cheltenham Borough Council and Vision 21's Climate Conferences for businesses and community organisations was held for the first time.
 A total of 109 participants, two facilitators and eight group leads plus a keynote address from professor Rebecca Willis spoke about creating a a partnership for Cheltenham that will help Cheltenham Borough Council and the rest of us to achieve Net Zero by 2030.
 We successfully secured £382k of capital funding from the Government's Public Sector Decarbonisation Scheme which will be combined with our existing £300k budget to begin the delivery of the Net Zero target.